artcore-c/Cerebrum/cerebrum-pi/README.md

 - **Real-time coordination** - SSE streaming, concurrency limits, request tracking
 - **Production resilience** - Circuit breakers, load shedding, correlation IDs

-The architecture is deliberate: the CM4 handles millisecond-scale decisions and coordination, while the VPS handles second-scale model inference.
-Each does what it's optimized for.
+The CM4 handles millisecond-scale decisions and coordination, while the VPS handles second-scale model inference.
+Each part does what it's optimized for.

 **As part of a Hybrid System the Orchestrator intentionally does not:**
 - Run large language models locally